 The Griffith Park Fire of 1933 is California's second deadliest wildfire (second to the Camp Fire of 2018 in Butte County) and third deadliest firefighter tragedy in U.S. history.
 It is not, however, listed among the Los Angeles County's largest wildfires, despite its horrific toll on life, because the fire's burn area did not expand beyond 47 acres.

-Since 1933, of the reported 86 fatalities from Los Angeles County wildfires, 60 were firefighters and 12 of those were teenage probationer firefighters.
+Since 1933, 60 fatalities in Los Angeles County wildfires were firefighters and, of these, 12 were teenage probationer firefighters.

 Fire Name | Area | Date | Structures Destroyed |